AnSiChen/AnSiChen/README.md

 - 👀 I’m interested in ...
 Learning, music, languages and computers, and I have a love for machine learning, AI, robotics, physics, astrophsyics, cosmology and anything space related, and I would like to pursue a career in such fields.
 - 🌱 I’m currently learning ...
 IT: SQL, C#, REACT, Linux, docker-compose; and getting experience in the technologies and languages I already use: python, django, html, css, javascript, docker.
 - 💞️ I’m looking to collaborate on ...
 Different projects that I am interested in or that can enrich my learning journey.
 - 📫 How to reach me ...
-Github, or at contact@astrotheorem.com
+Github, or at contact@anthonyem.com or contact@astrotheorem.com

 - Proficient: English, Mandarin 简体中文， Spanish.
 <!---